 Layering is critical to all cold-weather activities, including motorcycle riding.
 Good bottom layers are things like a snug fitting poly fleece or wool, followed by down or synthetic down insulating layers.
-Heated gear is also highly recommended for motorcycling since you have a power source available (to check out our complete buyers guide on heated gear, click on the banner below!)
+Heated gear is also highly recommended for motorcycling since you have a power source - your bike - available to you.
+(Check out our complete buyers guide on heated gear by clicking the banner below.)

 To help you calculate the degree of protection you'll need on a ride, we created this wind chill chart for motorcycle riders, with wind chill factor expressed at common cruising speeds.